-3. When CUPS has finished installing there is a few extra things that we will need to do.
+3. When CUPS has finished installing there are a few extra things that we will need to do.

 The first thing to do is add the pi user to the lpadmin group.
-This will allow the pi user to access the administrative functions of CUPS without needing to use the super user.
+This group will allow the pi user to access the administrative functions of CUPS without needing to use the superuser.

 sudo usermod -a -G lpadmin pi